runarsf/drop/README.rst

  -c Index      Check/Uncheck list item.
  -r Index      Remove list item.
  -a Content    Add an entry to the bottom of your list.
  -p            Purge all completed tasks.
-This is irreversible.
+ 			   Creates backup file with the purged tasks.
+ -d            Deletes all completed tasks.
+Irreversible.